Skip to the main content

 Discover how digital portfolios equip students with essential skills and showcase their readiness for future careers.

 Let’s talk about the future.
-Not flying cars and robot butlers (though we wouldn’t mind those), but the future our students are heading toward — one full of rapid change, evolving industries, and job roles that didn’t exist five years ago.
+Not flying cars and robot butlers (though we wouldn’t mind those), but the future our students are heading toward, one full of rapid change, evolving industries, and job roles that didn’t exist five years ago.
 How do we help students thrive in that world?
 One way is with digital portfolios.
 We’ve seen firsthand how a well-built digital portfolio helps students develop career-ready skills, reflect on who they are and where they’re headed, and walk into any opportunity, be it a job interview, college admissions meeting, or apprenticeship, with confidence.

-Why Career Readiness Needs a Rethink
+Why Does Career Readiness Need a Rethink?

 Let’s be real.
 Focusing only on content knowledge just doesn’t work anymore.
 Employers are looking for more than that.
 So are your students.
 Today’s learners want and need to graduate with durable skills that prepare them for the unknowns they’ll be facing as they enter the workforce.
 Skills like critical thinking, communication, and problem-solving are becoming more and more important.

-This is where a Portrait of a Graduate comes in.
+Kentucky Portrait of a Learner Graphic.
+This framework supports career readiness.This is where a Portrait of a Graduate comes in.
 A Portrait of a Graduate helps districts define what success looks like.
 They typically focus on durable skills like creativity, collaboration, agility, and more.

-Kentucky Portrait of a Learner Graphic.
-This framework supports career readiness.Take Kentucky’s Portrait of a Learner as an example.
+Take Kentucky’s Portrait of a Learner as an example.
 It’s a state-wide framework that clearly defines the competencies students need in today’s innovation-driven world.
 We’re not just talking theory here.
 Woodford County Public Schools in Kentucky, for example, is modeling their local Portrait of a Learner after the state Portrait but aligning it to their local context and needs.
 They’re then using it to shape teaching, learning, and assessment within their district.

 And here’s the good news: digital portfolios are the perfect way to bring these portraits to life.